fernandedios/node-react-feedback-app/README.md

 ```

 cookieKey is a random string used for encryption.
-redirectDomain is your local development server url
+redirectDomain is your local development server url.
 Save as 'dev.js' and place it inside the config folder.

 ```js